Close

 Chocolate

+We’d all like to think that chocolate is good for us, so the good news is that it’s a natural source of Tryptophan, a precursor to the production of other hormones that can help with sleep.
 After absorbing tryptophan from food, our body converts it to 5-HTP (5-hyrdoxytryptophan), and then to serotonin and lastly, melatonin.
 Melatonin is a hormone that plays a role in your natural sleep-wake cycle.
 Natural levels of melatonin in the blood should be the highest at night, helping us to get to sleep, and gradually decrease in the morning, prompting us to wake up.
 Choose an organic chocolate to avoid pesticides used in the production of the ingredients.

-Parabens are usually added to skincare and cosmetics products because of their preservative and antibacterial properties.
-However, we don’t fully understand what a safe level for human contact is yet; consequently, paraben use is currently tightly restricted and only permitted at low concentrations.
+Parabens are routinely added to skincare and cosmetics products because of their preservative and antibacterial properties.
+However, we don’t fully understand what a safe level for human contact is yet.
+Consequently the use of parabens is tightly restricted and only permitted at low concentrations.
+A growing body of evidence suggests parabens can indeed harm our health, especially during sensitive periods of development when hormones are working at force, for instance during puberty or pregnancy.

 Thankfully, there are many brands out there offering ‘paraben free’ alternatives.
 Unlike with phthalates, parabens are easier to spot on the ingredients section of any product – the word will typically end in ‘paraben’, for example methylparaben, propylparaben and butylparaben.
 There may be more than one in the ingredients of a single product.
+Our guide to parabens offers further insight into paraben usage and the potential health risks of exposure.

 Organic flowers

-The world’s most widely produced herbicide, and perhaps its most divisive, is a chemical called Glyphosate.
+Cut flowers do not have the same regulatory controls as crops, meaning that the use of pesticide and herbicide is much higher in cut flower production than foodstuffs.
+The world’s most widely produced herbicide, and perhaps its most divisive, is a chemical called glyphosate.
 Sold under a variety of brand names, including Roundup, it is used across hundreds of products in agriculture, forestry, and home gardening.
 Glyphosate has been linked to many illnesses including the disruption of the endocrine system, fertility, and reproduction.
 Described by the World Health Organisation as “probably carcinogenic” to humans, it is also widely believed to be a cause of many chronic health problems, most significantly, cancer.
 Nevertheless, given the difficulties in proving cause and effect, even in rigorous scientific studies, scientific opinion remains divided, and it is still currently legal to use in the UK.
 You can read more about glyphosate and its health risks in our guide.

-To help avoid exposure to herbicides like glyphosate, grow and pick your own seasonal flowers at home if you can.
+To help avoid exposure to herbicides such as glyphosate, grow and pick your own seasonal flowers at home if you can.
 Not only does it add a personal touch, but it is the most sure-fire way of ensuring that no unnecessary chemicals are used in the growing process.
 Plus, your transportation emissions will be non-existent.
 If this isn’t possible (or if you’ve left it too late this year!), try to buy seasonal, locally grown flowers and ask the florist about any pesticides or herbicides that may have been used in the growing process.
 Alternatively, you could buy a locally sourced potted plant, or plant your own bulb as a gift, but remember not to spray it with insecticides or weed killers.
+The online directory Flowers from the Farm promotes British grown flowers and is great place to start when looking for blooms grown locally and sustainably.

 Always check the label

-We would like to wish everyone a very happy, healthy Mothering Sunday this weekend!
+We would like to wish everyone a very happy, healthy Mothering Sunday this weekend.

 Lasting Health